-Managing different aspects of a facilities department can be challenging, but ensuring you have a fully functioning work order process in place can help you better manage maintenance and repair requests.
+Managing different aspects of a facilities management department can be challenging, but ensuring you have a fully functioning work order process in place can help you better manage maintenance requests.

 What is a work order?

 A work order is a documented request for maintenance, operational, or repair work to be completed.

 Work orders can be submitted by maintenance teams and technicians, employees within the organization, vendors, and other stakeholders.

 There are a variety of ways to submit a work order—pen and paper, spreadsheets, and even work order software—and part of ensuring a great work order process is choosing the right system for your organization.

 What are the standard steps in a work order process?